caiannello/WAV2VGM/README.md

       during playback.)
   a - Analyze the spectrum and show frequency peaks.

-  Or close the window to Quit.
+  Or close the window to quit.
 ```
   Clicking on the displayed spectrogram sets some cursors, but these don't yet
   do anything useful.